 Family members, in this sense, suffer as well.
 They can lose the same level of services and companionship of a loved one that they enjoyed before the TBI occurred, and they may be burdened with providing around-the-clock care.
 High medical expenses for treatment, therapy, medication and assistive devices can only add to the strain.

-If you or a loved one has suffered TBI in a car wreck in Florence, Myrtle Beach or elsewhere in South Carolina that was caused by another person’s negligence, the lawyers of Jebaily Law Firm, P.A., can help you to seek the compensation you are due.
+If you or a loved one has suffered TBI in a car wreck in Florence, Myrtle Beach or elsewhere in South Carolina that was caused by another person’s negligence, the lawyers of Jebaily Law Firm can help you to seek the compensation you are due.

 We can also explore other options that may be available to help you get through a difficult time in your life.
 For instance, if the TBI arose from a work-related auto accident, workers’ compensation benefits may be available.